The Support of Bin Packing is Exponential: Aggregation of an ILP

-We want to show that each term on the left hand side of the equation equals 0 by induction.
-For this, we prove for all $i \in \{d+n+1,d+n,\ldots,1\}$ that if $T_i \neq 0$, then $|\sum_{k=1}^{i-1} T_k| < |T_i|$, i.e., no non-zero value can be compensated for by smaller terms.
+We show by induction that each term on the left-hand side of the equation equals 0.
+For this, we prove for all $i \in \{d+n,d+n-1,\ldots,0\}$ that if $T_i \neq 0$, then $|\sum_{k=1}^{i-1} T_k| < |T_i|$, i.e., no non-zero value can be compensated for by smaller terms.
 This then leads to a contradiction to \eqref{eq: equalZero}.
-Thus, we have a contradiction to the assumption that $y$ is a feasible solution to \eqref{eq: aggregated}.
+Thus, we have a contradiction to the assumption that $\mathtt{sol}$ is a feasible solution to \eqref{eq: aggregated}.

-\textit{Base Case:} Consider the term of highest power $T_{d+n+1} \coloneqq M^{d+n}\big(\sum_{j=1}^n (x_j+s_j)+s_{n+1} - U\big)$ and assume $T_{d+n+1}\neq0$.
-Since $\Delta \ge a_{ij}, i\in[n], j\in [d]$ and $\Delta \ge 1$, we can bound the sum of terms of lower power by
+\textit{Base Case:} Consider the term of highest power $T_{d+n} \coloneqq M^{d+n}\big(\sum_{j=1}^n (x_j+y_j)+y_{n+1} - U\big)$ and assume $T_{d+n}\neq0$.
+Since $\Delta \ge a_{ij}, i\in[n], j\in [d]$ and $\Delta \ge 1$, we can bound the sum of terms of lower power by:

-To show that the sum of those terms $\sum_{i=1}^{d+n} T_i $ can never reach an absolute value within the range of $T_{d+n+1}$, we consider the following two cases:
+To show that the sum of those terms $\sum_{i=0}^{d+n-1} T_i $ can never reach an absolute value within the range of $T_{d+n}$, we consider the following two cases: